ZaoNao/ProjectDevFight/Documentation/CharacterSubmission.md

 * Character Modes
 * Weapons (Weapon A + B)
 * ~~Song List~~
-* Move List (This should be last, but have it somewhere around)
+* ~~Move List~~ (This should be last, but have it somewhere around, please keep in mind [we have a concept for the controls](./GameControls.md))

-After being updated into the database, you can see a list of Characters [here](../Character Entries/README.md)
+After being completed, or at least having a near-complition state, it should be in the list of Characters [here](../Character Entries/README.md)